 Step 3: Cleaning data

 After you have collected data, it is important to go through a sample to get a sense of how good the data is.
 Is the image clear enough?
 Or is it motion blur?
 Are you able to visually see a dog in the image?
-Is there a good variation of images?
+Is there a good variety of images?
 For example, for the HomeCamera-DogDetector, are there images with the dog always around the center of the image, or are there images with the dog, closer to the edges as well?

 Through the data cleaning process, you need to make sure your dataset is a good representation of what it expects to see and under what circumstances it is expected to work when it is deployed.